HBIbidunni/alx-interview/0x06-starwars_api/README.md

 __Code Structure__:

-- `requestCharacters() Function`: This asynchronous function fetches the list of character URLs from the specified Star Wars movie.
+- `requestCharacters() Function`: This asynchronous function fetches the list of character URLs from the specified __Star Wars movie__.
 - `requestNames() Function`: This asynchronous function fetches the names of characters using their respective URLs obtained from the requestCharacters() function.
 - `getCharNames() Function`: This main function orchestrates the entire process.